 When using the services of Jade Boat Loans to arrange your marine finance, speak with your consultant about including the costs of these extras in your loan amount.
 When purchased concurrently and preferably from the same dealer, this is very often possible.
 Saves using additional funds to make the purchase and allows you to take full advantage of the current cheap interest rates on boat loans.

-Insurance is required by lenders when a boat is purchased with finance.
+Insurance is required by lenders when a boat is purchased with finance, if you're thinking of getting boat insurance check out nautilus insurance for the best deals.
 When considering the inclusions and exclusions of different policies, keep the weather conditions of late front of mind!
 The sights of many boats destroyed due to large swells and floods is a timely reminder of the importance of a comprehensive marine insurance policy.

 Contact Jade Boat Loans on 1300 000 003 to a quote for finance on all types of boats.